Are you planning your next trip and you’re wondering how can you spend 4 days in Malta without a car? I’ve got you covered!

 You can enter some of the houses, take loads of pictures and participate in different activities.
 Tickets can be bought both online and on-site.
 But you can also opt to book an entry ticket with private transfers from/to your hotel.

 Before you leave don’t forget to walk to the closeby Popeye Village Viewpoint for a great panorama of the bay and the village.
+But exercise caution while walking in the area, as there is a risk of falling rocks.

 To get to Popeye’s village you can take bus 42 (B6) or 44 (B7) and bus 101.
 The journey takes about 1h and 10 minutes.